 Who are our customers?

-Nearly 650 industrial sites are directly connected to our transmission system across the country.
-These are France’s biggest industrial sites comprising almost all of the traditional energy-intensive consumers (steel, non-ferrous metals, large-scale chemistry plants, paper, automotive, railways, etc.).
-SNCF Réseau is the biggest consumer currently connected to the transmission system.
+Directly connected to our transmission system across the country, these are France’s biggest industrial sites comprising almost all of the traditional energy-intensive consumers (steel, non-ferrous metals, large-scale chemistry plants, paper, automotive, railways, etc.).
+SNCF Réseau is the biggest consumer currently connected to the transmission system (7 TWh per year).